Brisbane-based Marquee Development Partners has launched its $35 million boutique residential development on the Gold Coast's Chevron Island.

 The residential project is Marquee’s second Gold Coast development, following the Surfers Paradise based Peninsular Residences tower and apartment tower developments in South Brisbane.

-Marquee Development Partners' chief executive Mark Spedding said initial buyer demand for the Gold Coast offering had exceeded expectations attracting interest from a mix of owner-occupiers and investors.
+Marquee Development Partners' chief executive Mark Spedding said initial buyer demand for the Gold Coast offering had attracted interest from a mix of owner-occupiers and investors.

 The area has seen a wave of investment in recent times, with the $60 million development Home of the Arts (HOTA) part of a broader $380 million cultural precinct set to boost the local region.